SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 }
 {% endhighlight %}
 `length` does the following -
-- Create a pointer called `node` to point to `head`
+- Creates a pointer called `node` to point to `head`
-- Iterate while `node` is not NULL
+- Iterates while `node` is not NULL
-- Increment count for each node
+- Increments count for each node
-- Return count
+- Returns count

 Time to invoke `getAllValues` from Golang.